 There are practical advantages which will follow from the change.
 In practice a person may turn himself in in a district other than that in which the prosecution is pending.
 It may be more convenient to have him plead in the district in which he is present rather than having him or the government incur the expense of his return to the district in which the charge is pending.
+The danger of "forum shopping" can be controlled by

-return to the district in which the charge is pending.
 The danger of "forum shopping" can be controlled by the requirement that both United States Attorneys agree to the handling of the case under provisions of this rule.